BrainTech/openbci/README.md

 ### From packages

-O certain Ubuntu versions OpenBCI can be installed from packages available at http://deb.braintech.pl.
+On certain Ubuntu versions OpenBCI can be installed from packages available at http://deb.braintech.pl.

 ### From git